Death of Mary Jane Barker: Autopsy findings

-On March 4, the autopsy indicated Barker had nothing in her system since some chocolate milk the morning of her disappearance, and had not eaten since she vanished.
+On March 4, the autopsy indicated Barker had nothing in her system except some chocolate milk the morning of her disappearance, and had not eaten since she vanished.
 There was no indication of foul play; no signs of violence or sexual molestation.
 It was found she must have lived in the closet for three days without food or drink.
 An inspection of the closet showed marks from her attempt to escape.

 It was found the dog was with her the whole time.
 The dog was "alive and frisky", which initially led investigators to believe she had been in the closet only a short time.
 The dog was first taken to a local veterinarian for study, but he concluded that it was possible that the dog had to be put down to examine its stomach contents.
 Dr. Robert Sauer, the veterinarian, stated that the survival of the dog for several days was consistent with the stamina of such an animal.
 On March 4, the dog was euthanized to allow veterinarians from the University of Pennsylvania to examine its stomach contents, and establish why the dog outlived Barker.
 Investigators wanted to know if the dog was without food or water since Barker's disappearance.

-Camden County Coroner Robert J. Blake ruled her death an accident; a case of starvation with exposure as a contributing factor.
+Camden County Coroner Robert J. Blake ruled her death an accident, a case of starvation with exposure as a contributing factor.
 A spokesman for the coroner said Barker became trapped in the closet, and died of fright and starvation.
 Due to a hole in the closet, she could not have suffocated.